ADVANCED PLACEMENT TESTING (AP)

 Students may receive college level credit for taking AP classes while in high school.
 In order to receive college level credit, the student must take the designated test which will be administered at HUHS in May.
 The student must score at a required level on the test in order to be eligible for college credit.

-The Wisconsin Department of Public Instruction is entering into a partnership with ACT® Inc. to comprehensively assess Wisconsin high school students:
+The Wisconsin Department of Public Instruction has entered into a partnership with ACT® Inc. to comprehensively assess Wisconsin high school students:

 - 9th grade students & 10th grade students will take the ACT Aspire™Early High School assessment in the Spring.